 There’s also the classic deadline problem

-- Student sets too short budget.
+- Student sets too short deadline.

 - Tutor explains why it’s too low.

-- Student ignores it.
+- Student ignores it and adds pressure.

 What can be done about this?